 We get many calls to rescue sick and injured dogs which is a very important part of our work.
 Some rescues are heartbreaking, particularly with dogs suffering from broken backs and legs after being hit by a speeding car.

-Some rescues are difficult, requiring team members to join together with locals and chase and catch a sick or endangered dog.
+Some rescues are difficult, requiring team members to join together with locals and catch a sick or endangered dog.
 Below are some of our successes, take a look at the pictures below too!

 Our Outreach team caught a suffering dog with horrific TVT (Transmissible Venereal Tumour) who was living amongst stacked steel girders.
 During the rescue operation, our Outreach Manager got a nasty gash on her head whilst crawling under them.
 She ended up in the hospital to have it stitched and was ordered to rest.